 The manifesto was far from saying all that it should have said, but, even so, it was a long step forward.
 Lenin was on the extreme left at the conference.
 In many questions he was in a minority of one, even within the Zimmerwald left wing, to which I did not formally belong, although I was close to it on all-important questions.

 In Zimmerwald, Lenin was tightening up the spring of the future international action.
-In a Swiss mountain village, he was laying the corner-stone of the revolutionary International. (…) Liebknecht himself was not in Zimmerwald; he had been imprisoned in the Hohenzollern army before he became a captive in prison.
+In a Swiss mountain village, he was laying the cornerstone of the revolutionary International. (…) Liebknecht himself was not in Zimmerwald; he had been imprisoned in the Hohenzollern army before he became a captive in prison.
 Liebknecht sent a letter to the conference which proclaimed his abrupt about-face from pacifism to revolution.
 His name was mentioned on many occasions at the conference.
-It was already a watchword in the struggle that was rending world-socialism.
+It was already a watchword in the struggle that was rending world socialism.

-The conference at Zimmerwald gave to the development of the anti-war movement in many countries a powerful impetus.
+The conference at Zimmerwald gave the development of the anti-war movement in many countries a powerful impetus.
 In Germany, the Spartacists expanded their activities. (…) The essentially unimportant differences that still separated me from Lenin at Zimmerwald dwindled into nothing during the next few months.”

-During the Conference, Lenin developed a strong combat against centrists, despite being an evident minority (8 out of 38 delegates).
+During the Conference, Lenin developed strong combat against centrists, despite being an evident minority (8 out of 38 delegates).
 He knew his proposal could not win the Conference, but he wanted to win the best cadres of the II International for his stand.
 Thus, Trotsky states, “In Zimmerwald, Lenin was tightening up the spring of the future international action”.
-And according to his own statement, himself was won, along the following months, for most of Lenin’s proposals.
+And according to his own statement, himself was won, in the following months, for most of Lenin’s proposals.

 Coherent with this policy, Lenin demanded that, along with the common Manifesto, a resolution should be presented by Radeck in the name of the “Zimmerwald Left-Wing”.
-It posed that “Rejection to the war credits, separation of the socialist ministers from the bourgeois administrations, the need to unmask the imperialist nature of this war in the parliamentary tribune, in the legal and, if necessary, illegal press columns, the organization of demonstrations against the governments, propaganda in the trenches in favor of international solidarity, protection of the economic strikes attempting to transform them into political strikes, civil war and not social peace.”
+It posed that “Rejection to the war credits, separation of the socialist ministers from the bourgeois administrations, the need to unmask the imperialist nature of this war in the parliamentary tribune, in the legal and, if necessary, illegal press columns, the organization of demonstrations against the governments, propaganda in the trenches in favour of international solidarity, protection of the economic strikes attempting to transform them into political strikes, civil war and not social peace.”

 The Triumph of the Russian Revolution and the Outburst of the German Revolution

 However, the Bolsheviks knew this was only the first step.
 Without the development of the world revolution, they would be under threat and the building of the III International was still the main task.
-So, in the midst of the challenges of power, peace signing, advancing in responding to hunger, ending inequalities and oppression, they continued prioritizing the task of building the III International.
+So, in the midst of the challenges of power, peace signing, advancing in responding to hunger, and ending inequalities and oppression, they continued prioritizing the task of building the III International.
 They sent the best propagandist to diplomatic posts to develop this work in the countries that recognized the new revolutionary State.
 At the same time, they dedicated themselves to carrying out intense political work over the war prisoners of the Tsarist army.
-Out of this work, led by the Polish revolutionary Karl Radek, the Hungarian, the Yugoslavian, the Bulgarian and the Czechoslovakian Communist groups emerged and became part of the foreign sections of the Bolshevik party.
+Out of this work, led by the Polish revolutionary Karl Radek, the Hungarian, Yugoslavian, Bulgarian and Czechoslovakian Communist groups emerged and became part of the foreign sections of the Bolshevik party.
 And, little by little, they returned to their countries to build and participate in the revolutionary processes exploding all over Europe.

 Despite of these advancements, for Lenin the conditions were not ready yet to carry out the great task of founding the III International.
 All these groups were very small and very dependent on the Bolshevik party.